Skip navigation

 Sais Europe Class Photo

 Yes.
 The Online Principles of Economics course is the equivalent of two semesters or one year of Principles of Economics.
-The Online Principles course covers both Principles of Microeconomics and Principles of Macroeconomics, and prepares you for economics classes during the regular academic year.
-The Online Principles of Economics also serves to get a feel for the academic work at SAIS, and my also be useful to determine which level of economics to pursue under the new curriculum.
+The Online Principles course covers both Principles of Microeconomics and Principles of Macroeconomics, and prepares students for economics classes during the regular academic year.
+The Online Principles of Economics is designed specifically to prepare students for the economics curriculum at SAIS.
+This course could also be a useful indicator to determine which level of economics to pursue during the regular academic year.

 All matriculated students will receive access around mid-May to an online course in Canvas that will provide tutorials, lessons, problem sets and quizzes to assist you in this preparation.
 All incoming students are required to take the Pre-Calculus course and quiz by August 1.
 Students who do not fare well in the online Pre-Calculus quiz are required to attend Prof. Meucci's math review during pre-term.